vchrombie/webapp-docker-k8s/README.md

 Install [docker (docker desktop) and docker-compose](https://docs.docker.com/desktop/)

+Wrote a [Dockerfile](./docker/Dockerfile) to build the image for the todo-flask

 Build the image and run the container
 ```bash
 $ docker build -t todo-flask-mongodb -f ./docker/Dockerfile .